Comparing first and second mortgage terms in Australia

 Real estate trends affecting second mortgages in Australia

-Borrowers looking to take a second mortgage in Australia, should realise that the Australian property market and its direction could impact their second mortgage loan.
+Borrowers looking to take second mortgages in Australia, should realise that the Australian property market and its direction could impact their second mortgage loan.

 Depreciating property markets and second mortgages